 In this procedure a liquid called a sclerosant is injected into the affected vein to cause it to close and stop carrying blood.
 Sclerotherapy does not require an anesthetic and is performed in about one hour with little or no discomfort.

 Endovenous Radiofrequency Ablation

 During radiofrequency ablation, a small incision is made through which a catheter is inserted into the targeted vein.
 Once precisely placed, the catheter delivers radiofrequency energy to the wall of the vein, causing the vein to collapse and seal so that blood can no longer travel through it.
 After the radiofrequency procedure, patients may experience mild bruising and swelling in the treated area but are usually able to return to your regular activities shortly after treatment.

 In patients of either gender, the biggest risk of having varicose veins is that the patient may develop a clot, or deep vein thrombosis (DVT), that may travel to another part of the body.
 This is referred to as an embolism and is a life-threatening condition.
 If the clot travels to the lungs, it is called a pulmonary embolism.
 If it travels to the brain, it may result in a stroke, and if it travels to the heart it may precipitate a heart attack.

 When a clot occurs in a milder way, it is called phlebitis or superficial thrombophlebitis.
-While less serious than DVT, phlebitis must be medically treated to assure that the condition doesn't worsen.
-Usually remedies include resting with the affected leg elevated, taking anticoagulants or clot-dissolving medications.
+While less serious than DVT, phlebitis must be medically treated to assure that the condition does not worsen.
+Usually, remedies include resting with the affected leg elevated, taking anticoagulants or clot-dissolving medications.
 In the most serious cases, surgical removal of the vein may be necessary.

 Prevention of Varicose Veins